DHTMLX/docs-suite/docs/treegrid/configuration.md

 });
 ~~~

-- by specifying the HTML content of a separate column
+- setting HTML content for a particular column

 ![](../assets/treegrid/html_content.png)

-If you want to add custom elements into cells of the specified column, you need to set the **htmlEnable:true** property in the configuration of a column:
+If you want to add custom elements into cells of the specified column, you need to set the **htmlEnable:true** property in the [configuration of a column](treegrid/api/api_treegridcolumn_properties.md):

 ~~~js
 const dataset = [